segmentio/segment-docs/src/connections/spec/best-practices-identify.md

 - when first you create a user (and so it is assigned a `userId`)
 - when a user changes information in their profile
 - when a user logs in
-- An a 4th optional scenario of calling identify() upon loading any pages that are accessible by a logged in user
+- Optionally, when you call Identify upon loading any pages that are accessible by a logged in user

 ## Merging Identified and Anonymous user profiles